TJCompSci/TJCompSci.github.io/clubs.md

 We offer many of the same activities and clubs that a traditional school offers, as well as some that can only be offered because of the unique technical laboratories and nature of the school.<br>

 In 2017-18, there are more than 180 clubs and activities.
-While there also exist clubs that involve technology and robotics, the following nine activities are primarily computing focused.
+While there also exist clubs that involve technology and robotics, the following nine activities are primarily computing focused.  <br>

-## Clubs<br><br>
+## Clubs

 **Coding Lady Colonials**<br>